US top diplomat to visit N.Korea next month to set up summit

 Pompeo was invited by Kim to Pyongyang, the North's capital, "to make further progress on the implementation" of agreements made during a June summit in Singapore between Kim and Trump and to set up another leaders' meeting, State Department spokesperson Heather Nauert said.

-She released a statement after Pompeo met Wednesday with North Korean Foreign Minister Ri Yong Ho at the U.N.
+Her statement came after Pompeo met Wednesday with North Korean Foreign Minister Ri Yong Ho at the U.N.
 General Assembly meetings in New York.

 Pompeo said on Twitter that his meeting with Ri was "very positive.
 There were no other immediate details about what the diplomats discussed.